- Emma Petrie, Fay Cunningham

-The most consecutive days to run a marathon distance (female) is 95, achieved by Alyssa Clark (USA), from 31 March to 3 July 2020.
+The most consecutive days to run a marathon distance (female) is 106, achieved by Fay Cunningham and Emma Petrie (both UK), from 19 February to 4 June 2022.

 Fay ran alongside her partner Emma for the duration of the attempt.
 They originally aimed to complete 100 marathons in 100 days, but found out during the attempt that two other women were also going for this record so decided to up their goal to 106 consecutive marathon distance runs.

 The tagline for their attempt was “Do it while you can”, as both Fay and Emma had seen parents have their ability to do what they loved taken away from them.
 “This kept us going and we feel fortunate that we were able to run every day and raise money for two incredible charities.
 The love and support we received made it an incredible experience.”

 They also hoped the attempt would inspire people to challenge themselves and exercise consistently.
 “We are also passionate about empowering women and girls to take part in sport and love their body for what it can do, not what it looks like.”

 They had a routine in place for each run but it would change depending on the weather and how they were feeling on the day.
 Most runs set off between 7 – 11 am.